-Both natural and artificial trees are collected on yard waste day.
+Both natural and artificial trees are collected on the day yard waste and large items are collected in your neighborhood.
 Please remove all decorations and lights from your tree prior to setting it out for collection.

 Show All Answers

-Go to the Solid Waste & Recycling page of the City’s website; see the section called “Find Your Collection Days.”
+Go to the Garbage & Recycling page of the City’s website; scroll down to the section called “Find Your Collection Days.”

 Please call 407-656-2256 to request one.
 There is no charge.

 The City collects large or bulky items once a week (this does not include electronics or appliances; see the next FAQ below).
 To find your collection day, go the Garbage & Recycling page of the City’s website.
 There is no need to call in advance to schedule a pickup.

 These items are picked up on request, with pickups scheduled typically on Wednesdays and Saturdays.
 Please call 407-656-2256 to request a pickup.

 No. Please bring these items to one of the Orange County facilities listed below.